The 5W2H Method: A Simple Framework for Asking the Right Questions (Free PPT)

 When should 5W2H be used versus other problem-solving tools?

-5W2H is accessible and an excellent initial tool to clarify objectives and gather information.
-More complex analysis tools can then be applied as needed.
+5W2H is accessible and an excellent initial tool for clarifying objectives and gathering information.
+As needed, more complex analysis tools can then be applied.

 Is there a standard template or format for documenting 5W2H?